Fiveable

 }

-// Variation: find last occurrence
+// Variation: find the last occurrence by searching backward

 public static int findLastOccurrence(ArrayList<String> words, String target) {